 For some, however, the decision may feel controversial.
 Duarte was just handed a retroactive suspension from the IBJJF for a failed drug test after Worlds, stripping him of his title.
 There are many in the jiu-jitsu world who decry the use of PEDs, saying that it’s unfair or “cheating,” even when no rules prohibiting PEDs are in place for tournaments.
 But Daniels isn’t one of them.

-“To be clear, I love being on steroids.
+“To be clear, I love being on natural steroids.
 It’s the greatest thing ever,” says Daniels.
 The promotor has often been an outspoken advocate for PEDs, saying that they make grappling more exciting and claiming that “everyone” is on them anyway.
 Beyond the obvious impact that they have on grappling matches — people do love seeing a bunch of jacked shirtless dudes trying to rip each other’s limbs off — Daniels is an advocate for whatever helps competitive athletes maintain their health and longevity.
 He believes that steroids are a huge help for grapplers in that regard.

 “If you look at F2W, the majority of my competitors are 30 or over anyway.
 Everyone at Master Worlds is on steroids.
 They’re not testing people because it’s their biggest tournament.
 I’ve been taking testosterone for years.
 It keeps me in the gym and helps me heal faster.”
 Daniels does, however, believe that there are limits.
 “Do I honestly think that teenagers and kids should be taking stuff?
 No, I’m not an idiot.
 I’m not letting my teenage son take steroids because of the effects it has on kids his age.”